m0glan/eaton-application-challenge/README.md

 The goal of this project is to implement a simulation in which one monitoring device and multiple measurement devices interact and exchange data; each client has an identification number.
 The challenge is for the monitoring device to count the number of messages it receives.

+## Structure

+The project is structured into two Maven modules, `core` and `example`.
+The `core` module contains the building blocks of the application, such as the base classes.
+The `example` module is the actual implementation of a simulation that uses `core`.

 ## Mechanism

 This project uses standard Java socket programming, meaning a _client_ connecting via the `TCP` protocol to a _server_ having a certain address and running on a given port.
 On the level of the application layer, a _handshake_ based protocol has been put in place to make data-exchange between a client and the server possible and to facilitate smooth connection termination (thus avoiding brutal socket closure).
 An important thing to note is that clients/measuring devices start out with their identifiers set to -1: it is through the initial connection that they ask the server to attribute them a unique ID.